Request an Application

-Applicants will be asked to include a transcript, at least three letters of recommendation, GRE scores, and a statement outlining plans for graduate study.
+Applicants will be asked to include a transcript, at least three letters of recommendation, GRE scores, a statement outlining plans for graduate study, and an academic writing sample.
 International students whose native language is not English should refer to the English Proficiency Requirement instituted by the Graduate School of Arts and Science.

 - WE RECOMMEND ALL APPLICANT SUBMIT THEIR TRANSCRIPTS, RECOMMENDATIONS AND TEST SCORES PRIOR TO SUBMITTING THE ONLINE APPLICATION TO ENSURE ALL DOCUMENTS ARE RECEIVED BEFORE THE DEADLINE.

 - IT IS YOUR RESPONSIBILITY TO CONTACT THE POLITICAL SCIENCE DEPARTMENT TO DETERMINE IF YOUR APPLICATION IS COMPLETE.

 Admission and Financial Assistance applications are accepted for the fall semester only.
 Financial aid is limited to PhD candidates.

 The deadline for September admission is December 1.

 Please note that applications, as well as credentials and supplementary materials, must be submitted by the deadline.